SATAY-LL/Transposonmapper/_sources/03-docker-doc/01-Docker-Setup.md

 ```
 ````

-## Issues
+## Issues/Troubleshooting

-For Linux users encountering the error _Unable to init server_, please run `xhost +` in the terminal and rerun the `docker run` command.
+- For Linux users encountering the error _Unable to init server_, please run `xhost +` in the terminal and rerun the `docker run` command.
 For more info, see [here](https://www.thegeekstuff.com/2010/06/xhost-cannot-open-display/).

+- **WSL 2 installation incomplete for Windows users**
+    - Enable the virtualization in the BIOS
+    - Follow ALL the steps described in: https://docs.microsoft.com/en-us/windows/wsl/install-manual

 ## References
 - https://betterprogramming.pub/running-desktop-apps-in-docker-43a70a5265c4